alexlana/handsforbots/docs/getstarted.md

 **Please, do not use it in production.** But you can play locally working on files at `./handsforbots/`, `./examples/vite/` and `./examples/rasa/`.

-If you work on RASA, you can train it and restart the RASA container:
+If you work on RASA, you can train it and restart the RASA container after run the `docker-compose` command according the above instructions:

 1. `docker exec -it t4b-bot sh`
 2. then `rasa train` inside the container